SlackCollective/Synology-Docker-Mediaserver/README.md

 oAuth is applied to all containers, with API bypass possible though having created a separate router (see container labels) for oAuth and non-oAuth services.

 If you want to connect to non-Docker services, uncomment the relevant "file" provider labels for the Traefik container in docker-compose, and edit the files in the "rules" directory accordingly.
 The "rules" directory must be nested inside your Traefik config folder on the Synology.
-For external access to Deluge, you'd need to add a config file for it in the "rules" directory, and uncomment the file provider labels, as well as mount the rules directory.
+For VPN integration with Deluge, you need to add the appropriate .ovpn file - check the container's Github for details.